-- (15) (A) The secretary for children and families shall place a photograph of the recipient, if agreed to by such recipient of public assistance, on any Kansas benefits card issued by the Kansas department for children and families that the recipient uses in obtaining food, cash or any other services.
-When a recipient of public assistance is a minor or otherwise incapacitated individual, a parent or legal guardian of such recipient may have a photograph of such parent or legal guardian placed on the card. - (B) Any Kansas benefits card with a photograph of a recipient shall be valid for voting purposes as a public assistance identification card in accordance with the provisions of K.S.A.
-25-2908, and amendments thereto. - (C) As used in this paragraph and its subparagraphs, "Kansas benefits card" means any card issued to provide food assistance, cash assistance or child care assistance, including, but not limited to, the vision card, EBT card and Kansas benefits card. - (D) The Kansas department for children and families shall monitor all recipient requests for a Kansas benefits card replacement and, upon the fourth such request in a 12-month period, send a notice alerting the recipient that the recipient's account is being monitored for potential suspicious activity.
-If a recipient makes an additional request for replacement subsequent to such notice, the department shall refer the investigation to the department's fraud investigation unit. - (16) The secretary for children and families shall adopt rules and regulations: - (A) In determining eligibility for the child care subsidy program, including an income of a cohabiting partner in a child care household; and - (B) in determining and maintaining eligibility for non-TANF child care, requiring that all included adults shall be employed a minimum of 20 hours per week or more as defined by the secretary or meet the following specific qualifying exemptions: - (i) Adults who are not capable of meeting the requirement due to a documented physical or mental condition; - (ii) adults who are former TANF recipients who need child care for employment after their TANF case has closed and earned income is a factor in the closure in the two months immediately following TANF closure; - (iii) adult parents included in a case in which the only child receiving benefits is the child of a minor parent who is working on completion of high school or obtaining a GED; - (iv) adults who are participants in a food assistance employment and training program; or
+(15)(14)(15) (A) The secretary for children and families shall place a photograph of the recipient, if agreed to by such recipient of public assistance, on any Kansas benefits card issued by the Kansas department for children and families that the recipient uses in obtaining food, cash or any other services.
+When a recipient of public assistance is a minor or otherwise incapacitated individual, a parent or legal guardian of such recipient may have a photograph of such parent or legal guardian placed on the card.

+- (B) Any Kansas benefits card with a photograph of a recipient shall be valid for voting purposes as a public assistance identification card in accordance with the provisions of K.S.A.
+25-2908, and amendments thereto - (C) As used in this paragraph and its subparagraphs, "Kansas benefits card" means any card issued to provide food assistance, cash assistance or child care assistance, including, but not limited to, the vision card, EBT card and Kansas benefits card. - (D) The Kansas department for children and families shall monitor all recipient requests for a Kansas benefits card replacement and, upon the fourth such request in a 12-month period, send a notice alerting the recipient that the recipient's account is being monitored for potential suspicious activity.
+If a recipient makes an additional request for replacement subsequent to such notice, the department shall refer the investigation to the department's fraud investigation unit.

-(v) adults who are participants in an early head start child care partnership program and are working or in school or training.
+(16)(15)(16) The secretary for children and families shall adopt rules and regulations for:

+- (A) In-Determining eligibility for the child care subsidy program, including an income of a cohabiting partner in a child care household; and - (B) in-determining and maintaining eligibility for non-TANF child care, requiring that all included adults shall be employed a minimum of 20 hours per week or more as defined by the secretary or meet the following specific qualifying exemptions:

+- (i) Adults who are not capable of meeting the requirement due to a documented physical or mental condition; - (ii) adults who are former TANF recipients who need child care for employment after their TANF case has closed and earned income is a factor in the closure in the two months immediately following TANF closure: - (iii) adult parents included in a case in which the only child receiving benefits is the child of a minor parent who is working on completion of high school or obtaining a GED; - (iv) adults who are participants in a food assistance employment and training program; - (v) adults who are participants in an early head start child care partnership program and are working or in school or training; or - (vi) adults who are caretakers of a child in custody of the secretary in out-of-home placement needing child care; - (vii) adults enrolled in a public or nonpublic elementary or secondary school making progress toward graduation for up to 48 months; or - (viii) adults enrolled in a postsecondary educational institution for at least six credit hours that are required to obtain a degree or certificate for up to 72 months.